pie-bro/Codecadmy/Analyze Data with SQL/Q&A.md

 it would not give us the rows with missing address values.
 We would have to check using WHERE address = ''
 With a table containing many different data types, it may be helpful and more convenient to store any missing values in general as just NULL so that we can utilize the IS NULL and IS NOT NULL operators.

-The BETWEEN operator is used in a WHERE clause to filter the result set within a certain range.
-It accepts two values that are either numbers, text or dates.
-When the values are text, BETWEEN filters the result set for within the alphabetical range.
-In this statement, BETWEEN filters the result set to only include movies with names that begin with the letter ‘A’ up to, but not including ones that begin with ‘J’.
-SELECT *
-FROM movies
-WHERE name BETWEEN 'A' AND 'J';
-However, if a movie has a name of simply ‘J’, it would actually match.
-This is because BETWEEN goes up to the second value — up to ‘J’.
-So the movie named ‘J’ would be included in the result set but not ‘Jaws’.

 Question